-PCSOs receive a basic salary of £19,452 to £23,406.
+PCSOs receive a basic salary of £20,118 to £24,156.
 Successful applicants would normally be appointed on the bottom of the salary grade (exceptions may apply) and will progress through the salary scale via annual increases.
 Weekend working and shift enhancements are available, depending on the hours worked.
+You could earn up to £25,687 after training, to stuffud#owance and weekend working.